loopbackio/loopback.io/pages/en/lb4/Preparing-the-API-for-consumption.md

 $ npm start
 ```

-Head over to http://localhost:3000/swagger-ui to see your API endpoints.
+Open http://localhost:3000/swagger-ui to see your API endpoints.

 {% include image.html file="lb4/10000000.png" alt="" %}

-Here we can see all of the endpoints defined in your application.
+The Swagger UI displays all of the endpoints defined in your application.

 {% include image.html file="lb4/10000001.png" alt="" %}

 Clicking on one of the endpoints will show the endpoint's documentation as defined in your API spec.
-Next, click on Try It Out to allow a request to be sent to the endpoint.
-If the endpoint takes in parameters, they can be given values here before the request is sent.
+Next, click on `Try It Out` to send a request to the endpoint.
+If the endpoint takes parameters, assign the values before the request is sent.
 If the parameter involves a body, a template is given for you to edit as specified in your spec.
-Hit Execute to send the request:
+Click `Execute` to send the request:

 {% include image.html file="lb4/10000002.png" alt="" %}

-The response to the request can be seen below the Execute button, where the response code and the body are displayed.
+The response to the request can be seen below the `Execute` button, where the response code and the body are displayed.
 Ideally, each endpoint should be tested with good and bad inputs to confirm that the given responses are as expected.

 ## Closing thoughts